brimdata/zed/docs/language/search-syntax/README.md

 ### Role of Data Types

 When working with named fields, the data type of the field becomes significant in two ways.

 1. To match successfully, the value entered must be comparable to the data type of the named field.
-For instance, the `host` field of the `http` events in our sample data are of `string` type, since it logs an HTTP header that is often a hostname or an IP address.
+For instance, the `host` field of the `http` records in our sample data are of `string` type, since it logs an HTTP header that is often a hostname or an IP address.

    ```zq-command
    zq -z 'count() by host | sort count,host' http.log.gz